Hallucinogen Addiction

 LSD is sold in the form of blotters and when used can cause intense changes in sensory perceptions, uncontrollable laughter, and delirium.
 The use of LSD can cause serious and sometimes lasting mental illness.

-Users coming down from LSD can experience extreme anxiety, paranoia, panic attacks, phobias and delirium.
-After using LSD, user must abstain for several days to regain sensitivity.
+Users coming down from LSD can experience extreme anxiety, paranoia, panic attacks, phobias, and delirium.
+After using LSD, the user must abstain for several days to regain sensitivity.

 Mescaline – Description